HCS Aurora (1809): Invasion of Java and punitive expeditions

-In early 1814 the British Army officer in charge at Palimbang replaced the current sultan with the previous sultan, who was sent into retirement in the interior.
+In early 1814, the British Army officer in charge at Palimbang replaced the current sultan with the previous sultan, who was sent into retirement in the interior.
 Raffles sent Captain MacDonald and Aurora, to investigate the situation.
 The previous sultan was deposed and his successor reinstated.

 In April, the EIC put together a small force consisting of Malabar, under Captain Robert Deane, the overall naval commander, Teignmouth, Aurora, and some gunboats, and an Army contingent under the command of Major-General Miles Nightingale to capture the town of Makassar from its current rajah.
 On 7 June the force captured Makassar, with the rajah fleeing into the countryside.
 A new rajah was installed, and the force returned to Company waters.
 Aurora returned to Calcutta, carrying the Army staff and several officials.

 Incident in 1816

-Maratha raiders posed a longstanding problem for the EIC.
-Apparently in 1816 Aurora engaged in combat with a flotilla of these raiders, supposedly in the Bay of Bengal.
-The painting above shows Aurora engaging two grabs and numerous gallivats.

-The problem with the Maratha Navy ended with the British victory in the Third Anglo-Maratha War (1817–18), which brought the Maratha Empire under EIC control.
+The Maratha Navy, the organised naval force of the Maratha Empire posed a longstanding problem for the EIC.
+In 1816 Aurora engaged in combat with a Maratha navy flotilla in the Bay of Bengal.
+The painting to the right shows Aurora engaging two grabs and numerous gallivats.
+The action immediately preceded the Third Anglo-Maratha War (1817–18), which finally brought the Maratha Empire under EIC control.

 Incident in 1817

 In January 1817 Aurora was under the command of Captain Jeakes.
-She was towing a large "baghalah", which carried treasure from Kuwait and destined for the Imaum of Muscat.
-As they were sailing down the Gulf, 15 "dhows and trankies" manned by Jaoasmi pirates attacked them, attempting to capture the baghalah.
-Jeakes managed by skilful sailing to maneuver Aurora to bring her guns to bear and sink many of the dhows.
-When Aurora and the baghalah arrived at Muscat, the Imaum presented Captain Jeakes with a valuable sword and an Arabian horse.
+She was towing a large "baghalah", which carried treasure from Kuwait and was destined for the Imam of Muscat.
+As they were sailing down the Gulf, a Qawasim force of 15 "dhows and trankies" attacked them, attempting to capture the baghalah.
+Jeakes managed to maneuver Aurora to bring her guns to bear and sink many of the dhows.
+When Aurora and the baghalah arrived at Muscat, the Imam presented Captain Jeakes with a valuable sword and an Arabian horse.
 Aurora then continued her journey onto Bombay.

-Punitive expedition against Ras-al-Khaima
+Punitive expedition against Ras Al Khaimah

-In November 1819, the British embarked on an expedition against the Al Qasimi, led by Major-General William Keir Grant, voyaging to Ras Al Khaimah with a platoon of 3,000 soldiers.
-The British extended an offer to Said bin Sultan of Muscat in which he would be made ruler of the Pirate Coast if he agreed to assist the British in their expedition.
+In November 1819, the British embarked on an expedition against the Qawasim, led by Major-General William Keir Grant, voyaging to Ras Al Khaimah with a platoon of 3,000 soldiers.
+The British extended an offer to Said bin Sultan of Muscat in which he would be made ruler of the 'Pirate Coast' if he agreed to assist the British in their expedition.
 Obligingly, he sent a force of 600 men and two ships.

 The naval force consisted of Liverpool, Eden, Curlew, and a number of gun and mortar boats.
 Captain Collier, of Liverpool, led the naval force.
 The Bombay Marine of the East India Company (EIC) contributed six armed vessels: the 16-gun Teignmouth under the command of Captain Hall, the EIC senior captain, the 16-gun Benares, the 14-gun Aurora, the 14-gun Nautilus, the 12-gun Ariel, and the 12-gun Vestal.
-Later two frigates and 600 men belonging to the Sultan of Muscat joined the expedition.
+Later two frigates and 600 men belonging to the Sultan of Muscat joined the expedition, and a further 2,000 troops were to join from the landward side, having travelled from Muscat.